 Ancillary businesses do not have to worry about the red tape that plant-touching marijuana businesses face.

 In some states, vertical integration is allowed or required, which means that a marijuana business must grow, process, and deliver the cannabis they sell.

 In other states, vertical integration is not required, and operators can apply to get a particular cannabis license.

 Before starting your marijuana business, research the legality of cannabis in your city, county, and state.

-Cannabis entrepreneurs should also look at the states that could legalize marijuana in 2022 like Delaware, Oklahoma, and Mississippi.
+Cannabis entrepreneurs should also look at the states that could legalize marijuana in 2024.
 Staying up-to-date with cannabis legalization news can inform business owners who want to start a business or expand in certain states.